canonical/operator/HACKING.md

 You can troubleshoot errors on the [Actions Tab](https://github.com/canonical/operator/actions).

-12. Announce the release on [Discourse](https://discourse.charmhub.io/c/framework/42) and [Matrix](https://matrix.to/#/#charmhub-charmdev:ubuntu.com).
+13. Announce the release on [Discourse](https://discourse.charmhub.io/c/framework/42) and [Matrix](https://matrix.to/#/#charmhub-charmdev:ubuntu.com).

-13. Open a PR to change the version strings to the expected next version, with ".dev0" appended (for example, if 3.14.1 is the next expected version, use `'3.14.1.dev0'`).
+14. Open a PR to change the version strings to the expected next version, with ".dev0" appended (for example, if 3.14.1 is the next expected version, use `'3.14.1.dev0'`).

 ## Release Documentation

-`ops` and `ops-scenario` releases have several documentation artefacts, each serving a separate purpose and covering a different level.
+We produce several pieces of documentation for `ops` and `ops-scenario` releases, each serving a separate purpose and covering a different level.

 Avoid using the word "Scenario", preferring "unit testing API" or "state transition testing".
 Users should install `ops-scenario` with